Brianland

 2:33:20 – Bob: “You know Oakland’s a 3½ hour drive from here?” another line that always gets laughs in theaters 🙂

-2:33:25 – cue Tom Petty’s killer American Girl needle-drop
+2:33:25 – cue Tom Petty’s perfect American Girl needle-drop

-2:33:30 – Bob: “Be careful.”
+2:33:30 – Bob: “Hey — be careful.”

-The final exchange of the movie – the baton passed from one generation to the next.
+The final exchange of the movie – the baton passed from one generation to the next . . .

 .